Aristide Mugabe

-Aristide Mugabe (born 11 February 1988) is a Rwandan professional basketball player for Patriots of the RBL.
 Starting his career with Rusizi, Mugabe signed with Espoir in 2009 and helped the team win four RBL championships while winning two MVP awards.
 In 2015, he transferred to Patriots where he won four more championships.
 Mugabe is one of the most decorated players in Rwandan basketball history.

-Mugabe also played for the Rwanda national team for 11 years and played in three AfroBasket tournaments.
-He is widely recognised as one of the best players in Rwandan basketball history.
+For Rwanda, Mugabe played in three AfroBasket tournaments.

 Early life

 Mugabe was born to Theotime Habiryayo and Veneranda Mukamurehe in Maraba, a sector in the Huye District of Rwanda, and was the second born in a family of three boys.
 He grew up playing football with other children in his neighborhood.

 In 1994, when Mugabe was six years old, his father, older and younger brothers, and other relatives were killed by the Interahamwe militia in the Rwandan genocide.
 After their deaths, he frequently moved around to escape the Interahamwe.
 Eventually, he and his mother were evacuated to Burundi by the humanitarian organization Terre des hommes.

 The trauma of losing his family members in the genocide caused him to give up sports for the next six years.
 In 2001, Mugabe started playing basketball after being encouraged by his secondary school, E.A.V.
 Ntendezi, in the Nyamasheke District.
 He credits basketball with helping him recover from the genocide.
 He attended St. Joseph Kabgayi, where he won a high school title and finished third place at the East African secondary school games, before moving to Laiser Hill Academy in Nairobi, Kenya for one year, winning an East Africa secondary school title as its most valuable player (MVP).